Compagnie Générale Transatlantique: Founding and first trials and errors (1855–1861)

 In 1855, the Péreire brothers, Emile and Isaac, founded the Compagnie Générale Maritime in Granville, Manche.
 Already owners of many railway companies, they were a part of a current of French industrialists who founded large companies under the leadership of Napoleon III.
-In the 1850s, the need for a French merchant fleet was pressing.
-The Pereires were also at the head of a credit organization, Société Générale de Crédit Mobilier, which became the main shareholder.
+In the 1850s, there was a strong need for a French merchant fleet.
+The Pereires were also at the head of a credit organization, Société Générale de Crédit Mobilier, which became the main shareholder of the new company.

 The Compagnie Générale Maritime was thus officially founded on February 24, 1855, and Adolphe d'Eichthal became its first president until 1861.
 The company was founded upon the takeover of the “Terreneuvienne”, a cod fishing company founded two years previously which owned many sailboats.
-The first years of the company witnessed a great disorganization: the shipping routes multiplied in an anarchic way.
-A great part of the initial capital was thus used up.
+The first years of the company were disorganized: the shipping routes multiplied in an anarchic way, using up a great part of the company's initial capital.

-After this near-bankruptcy, the Péreires understood that, like the Cunard Line, they would be better of focusing on an ocean liner service financed by postal agreements.
+After this near-bankruptcy, the Péreires understood that, like the Cunard Line, they would be better off focusing on an ocean liner service financed by postal agreements.
 Napoleon III, seduced by the concept, proposed a number of agreements at the time, which the Péreires refused, judging them to be too weak.
-The route to the Americas was thus given to Louis Victor Marziou, who experienced a crisis in 1860.
-It was at this moment that Isaac Péreire chose to renegotiate the agreement with the French government.
-In 1860, the signed an agreement The company contracted to create a fleet and to provide liner service and carry mail for 20 years on the following routes: Le Havre – New York with calls at Brest, Saint-Nazaire, and the Isthmus of Panama, with three additional services for Guadeloupe, Cayenne, and Mexico.
+The route to the Americas was thus given to Louis Victor Marziou instead, but he was unable to develop it due to a lack of investors in 1860.
+It was at this moment that Isaac Péreire chose to renegotiate an agreement with the French government.
+In 1860, they signed an agreement in which the company contracted to create a fleet and to provide liner service and carry mail for 20 years on the following routes: Le Havre – New York with calls at Brest, Saint-Nazaire, and the Isthmus of Panama, with three additional services for Guadeloupe, Cayenne, and Mexico.
 In return, the government would provide the company with an annual subsidy.
 In 1861, an imperial decree changed the company's name to Compagnie Générale Transatlantique, to better correspond to its new roles.